intltechventures/Consulting.Project.Tools/Wisdom/RulesOfMeeks.md

 \#203 - "Never make a counter-offer to keep someone."

-\#204 - "Some people are passengers, some are crew - and some are just ballast"
+\#204 - "Some people are passengers, some are crew - and some are just excess ballast"

 \#205 - An employee's Appraisal/Review is the time to praise - not correct, unless you want to extinguish what may remain of their enthusiasm for the job.